classonvn/classon-lms/README.md

 Installation
 =======

-Detailed instructions for installation and configuration of Canvas are provided on our wiki.
+Detailed instructions for installation and configuration of ClassOn are provided on our wiki.

  * [Quick Start](http://github.com/instructure/canvas-lms/wiki/Quick-Start)